danielcodelavin/MoneyTrainer/README.md

 # MoneyTrainer: Predicting Short-Term Data Movements with News & Time Series Analysis

 **MoneyTrainer** is an advanced research project dedicated to predicting short-term movements in dynamic datasets, with a primary focus on financial markets.
-It achieves this by synergizing high-dimensional semantic encoding of recent news articles with normalized historical time series data, feeding this rich, integrated information into sophisticated machine learning models.
+It achieves this by synergizing high-dimensional semantic encoding of recent news articles with normalized historical time series data, feeding information into sophisticated machine learning models.

-The core philosophy is to move beyond traditional quantitative analysis by systematically incorporating the sentiment and thematic undercurrents of textual news data, thereby capturing a more holistic view of the factors influencing short-term fluctuations.
+The aim is to incorporate the sentiment and thematic undercurrents of textual news data, thereby capturing a more holistic view of the factors influencing short-term fluctuations.

 ## Core Pipeline: From Raw Data to Integrated Tensors

-The data processing pipeline is a critical component, designed to meticulously fetch, clean, transform, and integrate diverse data sources into a unified tensor format suitable for advanced model training.
+The data processing pipeline is a critical component, designed to fetch, clean, transform, and integrate diverse data sources into a unified tensor format suitable for advanced model training.
 This pipeline is consistent across all modeling experiments.

 ### 1. Data Sources
 The pipeline leverages:
-* **Historical Time Series Data:** Primarily stock prices (e.g., hourly closing prices) sourced using the `yfinance` library.
+* **Historical Time Series Data:** Stock prices (hourly closing prices) sourced using the `yfinance` library.
-* **News Headlines:** Fetched for specific stock symbols and relevant dates using the `Finnhub API` (via a custom `finhub_scrape` module) and potentially supplemented by `GoogleNews`.
+* **News Headlines:** Fetched for specific stock symbols and relevant dates using the `Finnhub API` (via a custom `finhub_scrape` module) and potentially supplemented by `GoogleNews`-library.

 ### 2. Time Series Data Processing
 For each stock and a given historical `start_datetime`: